PDF version of Glossary (PDF)

 Fixed-interest securities.
 These securities include bonds and other non-Federal instruments that pay a fixed interest rate over a predetermined period.

 Diversified investments.
 These are professionally managed funds that are invested in more than one type of equity or debt instrument.

 Money market fund.
 This is a professionally managed mutual fund that invests in short-term Treasury bills, certificates of deposit, or corporate bonds.
 The fund managers sell shares to investors, who receive regular payments of interest.

 Withdrawals.
 Prior to normal payout (usually at retirement), defined contribution plan participants may be allowed to withdraw all or a portion of the employer funds from their accounts.
 Although most early withdrawals incur tax penalties, hardship withdrawals do not.
 To avoid tax penalties, many plans have loan provisions that allow employees to borrow from their accounts, with interest, for a specified period.

 Hardship withdrawals.
-Employees usually are not penalized when money is withdrawn as a result of a hardship, often defined as the death or illness of a family member, educational expenses, sudden uninsured losses, or a need to prevent eviction from one’s primary residence.
+Employees usually are not penalized when money is withdrawn as a result of a hardship, often defined as a death or illness of a family member, educational expenses, sudden uninsured losses, or a need to prevent eviction from one's primary residence.

 Loans.
 Defined contribution plans may allow participants to borrow employer funds, with interest, from their accounts.
 Loan amounts often are limited to a portion of the account balance.
 They usually have to be repaid within 5 years, but longer payment periods may apply for home purchase or renovation loans.